-In this article, I took a look at the world of sprouting chia seeds.
+In this article, I looked at the world of sprouting chia seeds.

 We explored a few different ways of sprouting chia seeds.
 But we also looked at how to buy the best and most healthy chia seeds.

-Chia sprouts are one of nature’s most healthy foods, and they are straightforward to grow.
+Chia sprouts are one of nature's most healthy foods and are straightforward to grow.

 All you need is a terracotta dish, a water sprayer, and a plastic bag to create the perfect environment for the sprouting of chia!
 Then, you can start seeing effects in as little as 4-7 days.

-One thing to remember from our post is that choosing the right sprouts is just as important as the process itself.
+Our post reminds us that choosing the right sprouts is just as important as the process itself.
 Make sure to choose organic seeds from a trusted source.

 Organic sources will ensure that they do not have harmful chemicals and pesticides.
 This way, you'll be able to get the most out of sprouting.

 If you're looking to buy any equipment for sprouting grains or fermenting foods, don't forget to check out my Recommended Products Page, which breaks down all my best picks by category.